 Starting Location: Meet inside the Royal Alberta Museum by the admission area 9810-103a Avenue.
 Arrive 10 to 15 minutes before 1:00pm.
 MUST arrive by 1:00pm for free admission covered by the organizer.
 Arriving after the tour group has entered the museum, the admission fee is $14/person, to be bear by you.

 Description: The Royal Alberta Museum is the crown of Alberta arts institutions and the largest museum in Western Canada.
 It is a multidisciplinary place where art, design, community, nature, and language come together to tell the story of Alberta—the experience of its people over time—and to inspire Albertans to explore and understand the world around them.
 You will be free to visit any of the galleries, including the new special exhibit, "Drive".
 Walk with the group or on your own to enjoy the largest museum in western Canada.

-Tour #9.
+COMPLETED Tour #8.
 Teas and Treats: 97 Street Chinatown Health and History Talk & Tour.
 An event in partnership with the Chinatown Transformation Collaborative Society (CTC).
 Date/Time: November 19, 1:00pm - 3:00pm.
 Space is limited max 30 people, register early.

 Starting Location: Meet in the old Hull Block 10601 – 97 Street, CTC's future Chinatown Storytelling, Museum & Tourist Information Hub.
 Arrive 10 to 15 minutes before 1:00pm.
 Free 2 hr parking along 97 Street or no limit along 106 avenue east of 97 Street (take note of parking rules on city signs).